 Industry Canada Exam

-When you feel that you are ready to take the test, you may contact the Society and we can arrange for one of our two delegated Industry Canada Amateur Radio Examiners to organise your examination.
+When you feel that you are ready to take the test, you may contact the Society and we can arrange for one of our two delegated Innovation, Science and Economic Development Canada (ISED) Amateur Radio Examiners to organize your examination.
 The exam is not hard.
 It has some regulatory information and a very basic level of electrical and radio theory (high school level).
 Morse code is not required any more.
-Should you pass, your paperwork will be filed immediately with Industry Canada and you should obtain your call sign and certificate within a week or two.
+Should you pass, your paperwork will be filed immediately with Innovation, Science and Economic Development Canada (ISED) and you should obtain your call sign and certificate within a week or two.

 After Becoming Licensed

-Frequently once a new HAM gets his or her licence that is the end of involvement in the hobby.
+Frequently once a new HAM gets their licence that is the end of involvement in the hobby.
 It does not have to be this way.
 New HAMs are encouraged to get involved with the Society and to take advantage of all it has to offer, including mentor-ship in the hobby by knowledgeable and experienced amateurs (called "Elmers").
-We also encourage our members to join Radio Amateurs of Canada to keep abreast of national developments and to take advantage of liability insurance that comes with membership in that organisation.
+We also encourage our members to join Radio Amateurs of Canada to keep abreast of national developments and to take advantage of liability insurance that comes with membership in that organization.
 Remember, today's students will be tomorrow's Elmers.